Symplectification of Rank 2 Distributions, Normal Cartan Connections, and Cartan Prolongations: Introduction

 In section 4, we construct the local equivalence between $\Symp(D)$ and $\pr^{(n-4)}(D)$, the $(n-4)$th Cartan prolongation of $D$.
 First, we demonstrate that the abnormal extremal trajectory corresponding to a point in $\mathcal{R}_D$ is determined by its $(n-4)$th jet.
 The equivalence is then established by assigning to an abnormal extremal trajectory in $\mathcal{R}_D$ its $(n-4)$th Cartan prolongation.

 The final section addresses the natural question posed above.
-We show that for any distribution $D$ of maximal class, the distribution $\pr^{(n-5)}(D)$ has constant symbol which is independent of $D$, but this symbol does not admit a linear invariant normalization condition.
-Further, we show that for distributions $D$ of constant symbol isomorphic to the symbol of the most symmetric distribution of maximal class, each iterated Cartan prolongation $\pr^kD$ with $k\leq n-5$ has constant symbol at a generic point, but this symbol does not admit a linear invariant normalization condition.
+We show that for any distribution $D$ with $5$-dimensional cube, the distribution $\pr^{(n-5)}(D)$ has constant symbol which is independent of $D$, but this symbol does not admit a linear invariant normalization condition.
+Further, we show that for distributions $D$ of constant symbol isomorphic to the symbol of the most symmetric distribution with $5$-dimensional cube, each iterated Cartan prolongation $\pr^kD$ with $k\leq n-5$ has constant symbol at a generic point, but this symbol does not admit a linear invariant normalization condition.